 We chose term insurance because that’s all we need – life insurance.
 We don’t want to tie our investments in with our insurance package.
 We simply want the security that it provides at the best possible price and that’s what term insurance gives us.
 That’s what I would recommend to others as well.

 We also chose a policy length that carries us into the adulthood of our children.
 If we obtain another policy after that – which is undecided at this point – it will be a much smaller one, one designed primarily to cover funeral expenses.

 It’s never an easy decision for anyone and it’s made even more difficult by insurance salespeople who toss out misinformation or deliberately-shaded information to make the information we base those decisions on even more cloudy.

 My sincere suggestion to you is to do your own homework when it comes to life insurance.
-One place to start is with The Simple Dollar’s own life insurance section, which includes a very good life insurance resource center.
+One place to start is with The Simple Dollar’s own life insurance section.
 I’d also suggest taking a look at The Bogleheads’ Guide to Retirement Planning, which is just an excellent book from top to bottom.

 I want my children to grow up in a secure fashion and I want Sarah to be able to enjoy at least some level of security regardless of what happens to me.
 Without an enormous bankroll, life insurance is simply a part of that equation.